-Each successive entry in the sequence $x_1, x_2, \ldots, x_k$ represents a coalescence of two nodes in the previous entry.
+Each successive entry in sequence $x_1, x_2, \ldots, x_k$ represents a coalescence of two nodes in the previous entry.
 For a labeled topology with $n$ leaves, $n-1$ coalescences take place.
-The minimal element of a maximal chain in the lattice $C(S)$ has $n$ nodes, and the maximal element has 2 nodes, so that the maximal chains of $C(S)$ all have length $n-1$.
+The minimal element of a maximal chain in $C(S)$ has $n$ nodes, and the maximal element has 2 nodes, so that maximal chains have length $n-1$.

 Geometrically, we can reinterpret this question in terms of diagrams, noting that the maximal chains of a lattice correspond to the paths from the minimal to the maximal element of its associated Hasse diagram.
 We trivially obtain the following proposition. \begin{proposition} The enumeration of maximal chains in the lattice $C(S)$ is equivalent to the enumeration of paths in the digraph $D(S)$ that start at the minimal element and end at the maximal element. \end{proposition} Consider the labeled topology $S$ from Figure~\ref{fig:ex1}A. We see that $C(S)$ has exactly three maximal chains: $\{a,b,c,d,e\} \prec \{f,c,d,e\} \prec \{g,d,e\} \prec \{g,h\}$, $\{a,b,c,d,e\} \prec \{f,c,d,e\} \prec \{f,c,h\} \prec \{g,h\}$, $\{a,b,c,d,e\} \prec \{a,b,c,h\} \prec \{f,c,h\} \prec \{g,h\}$.
 These maximal chains are in bijective correspondence with the three paths from the bottom to the top in the diagram in Figure~\ref{fig:ex1}B.